-We plan to bring our ApoTainer selection kits to market for HSCT as a medical device subject to the primary jurisdiction of the CBER.
-The classification of our ApoTainer selection kits by the FDA as a drug, a medical device or a combination product depends upon, among other things, the regulatory definition of a drug and a device, their primary mode of action and the indications for use or product claims.
+We plan to bring our ApoTainer kits to market for HSCT as a medical device subject to the primary jurisdiction of the CBER.
+The classification of our ApoTainer kits by the FDA as a drug, a medical device or a combination product depends upon, among other things, the regulatory definition of a drug and a device, their primary mode of action and the indications for use or product claims.
 In February 2019, we filed a Pre-RFD to the FDA to designate the Apotainer as a medical device under the regulation of the CBER.
-Under the Pre-RFD, the FDA will provide a preliminary, nonbinding assessment of the regulatory identity or classification of our ApoTainer selection kits and an assessment of which Center will regulate the product.
+Under the Pre-RFD, the FDA has provided a preliminary, nonbinding assessment of the regulatory identity or classification of our ApoTainer kits and an assessment that the Center for Biologics (CBER) will regulate the product.
+In this answer, CBER did not mention whether the Apotainer will be assessed under the medical device or biologics regulations.
+The recommendation was to submit an IND.
+As we have since commenced the campaign for incorporating the Apograft into a regulatory approved device, we believe that the regulatory path for approval of the process in the designated approved device will be shorter.
 We also believe that due to its novelty and being first in class this product could be classified as a "de-novo" which could allow for less clinical data before marketing approval.
 In certain territories (e.g. Japan) due to favorable regulatory conditions conditional marketing approval could be achieved before completion of full clinical development.